-- Read the value for Mass Flow Rate on the transmitter display. - Connect to the transmitter with ProLink III and read the value for Mass Flow Rate in the Process Variables panel. - Connect to the transmitter with a field communicator and read the value for Mass Flow Rate.
-Online → Overview → Mass Flow Rate
+- Read the value for Mass Flow Rate on the transmitter display, which is the default initial display. - Connect to the transmitter with ProLink III and read the value for Mass Flow Rate in the Process Variables panel. - · Connect to the transmitter with a field communicator and read the value for Mass Flow Rate.